-A power of attorney and a health care proxy are two of the most important estate planning documents you can have, but in some...Read more
+A durable power of attorney and a health care proxy are two very important estate planning documents.
+Because the individuals...Read more

 Decisions to Make for Your Power of Attorney